 Deep down you know this.

-So, you’ve scoured LinkedIn and online job sites looking for positions that resonate with you.
-You listened to podcasts, read self-help books, perhaps even been to a traditional career counselor or done some assessments such as Myer’s Briggs.
+So, you’ve scoured LinkedIn and online job sites looking for new jobs that resonate with you.
+You listened to podcasts, read self-help books, perhaps even seen a therapist or counselor.

 Yet, all of it hasn’t led to any specific answers.